 Your child probably has a few books that they ask you to read to them over and over again.
-While re-reading books provides opportunities to help your young reader develop important reading comprehension skills, it can also sneakily improve your child’s spelling skills (but you don’t have to tell them that!).
+While re-reading books provides opportunities to help your young reader develop important reading comprehension skills, it can also improve your child’s spelling skills.

 When reading aloud as a family, early childhood educators stress that the first read should always be for pleasure and about your child engaging with visuals, hearing your tone and expression, listening to how words sound together, and making meaning of the story.

 “I like to have my students focus on just enjoying the first time the book is read aloud,” says Lesley Burnap, a second-grade teacher in Massachusetts, adding that she may encourage her students to make predictions about the plot, setting, and characters.

 You can then use subsequent readings to follow the five savvy tips below for spelling success.